pinojs/pino-gelf/README.md

 ## GELF

-At present the mapping from Pino log messages to GELF messages is as follows:
+At present the mapping from standard Pino log messages to GELF messages is as follows:

 GELF Property|Pino Log Property|Notes
 ---|---|---